Inspiration and advice for your building project

 Rooflights will flood interiors with more high-quality light than vertical windows — and might be your only choice of a new window anyway.
 Melanie Griffiths explains how to choose.

 Rooflights are the perfect way to introduce natural light into areas where conventional windows cannot be installed, or would be aesthetically obtrusive.
-Loft conversions are an obvious example – where rooflights bring in around 40% extra light than dormers – but also lean-tos and dark corridors, where a continuous run of rooflights floods the space with light.
+Loft conversions are an obvious example, but also lean-tos and dark corridors.

 However, there are also instances where you won’t have any other choice, such as barn conversions, where strict planning laws often prevent the insertion of new openings, as Matthew Slocombe of SPAB advises: “Sympathetic detailing is likely to be a condition of consent, especially if the barn is listed or in a Conservation Area.
 New openings should generally be kept to a minimum and should be of a simple form that respects the farm building’s character.”